kim-jeonghyun/TIL/git/210303-git-start.md

 3. vim commands for editing

-yy - Copies a line
+- yy  Copies a line

-yw - Copies a word
+- yw  Copies a word

-y$ - Copies from where your cursor is to the end of a line
+- y$  Copies from where your cursor is to the end of a line

-p - Paste whatever has been copied to the unnamed register
+- p  Paste whatever has been copied to the unnamed register

+- u  Undo the last operation; u# allows you to undo multiple actions

 ### how to make a new repository on github